-Outreach efforts are designed to inform and communicate with stakeholders on a topics ranging from changes in benefits to new health care programs.
+Outreach efforts are designed to inform and communicate with stakeholders on topics ranging from changes in benefits to new health care programs.
 The absence of open lines of communication can quickly lead to misinformation, mistrust, and confusion.
-In the past, some Gulf War Veterans have felt ignored.
-The VA has increasingly prioritized listening to Veterans' concerns; this led to a number of unanswered complaints and defensive responses that have contributed to a difficult operating environment for Gulf War-related service delivery.
-In response, the GWVI-TF presents a proactive strategy to outreach that combines consolidated strategic communication initiatives with educational resources to better inform Veterans.
+In the past, some Gulf War Veterans felt overlooked by VA.
+In response, VA is determined to ensure that all complaints and issues raised by Gulf War Veterans are addressed.
+Additionally, VA is committed to providing both benefits and health care services that meet the high standards that Gulf War Veterans deserve.
+As part of the renewed effort to acknowledge and engage Gulf War Veterans, the GWVI-TF has formulated a proactive outreach strategy that combines consolidated strategic communication initiatives with educational resources to ensure that Gulf War Veterans are informed of the benefits and services available to them.